keefertaylor/TezosKit/README.md

 ### Overview

 The core components are:
-*TezosClient* - A gateway to a node that operates in the Tezos Blockchain.
+- *TezosNodeClient* - A gateway to a node that operates in the Tezos Blockchain.
-*TezosRPC* - A superclass for all RPC objects.
+- *TezosRPC* - A superclass for all RPC objects.
 RPCs are responsible for making a request to an RPC endpoint and decoding the response.
-*ResponseAdapter* - Utilized by TezosRPC to transform raw response data into a first class object.
+- *ResponseAdapter* - Utilized by TezosRPC to transform raw response data into a first class object.
-*Operation* - Representations of operations that can be committed to the blockchain.
+- *Operation* - Representations of operations that can be committed to the blockchain.
-*OperationFees* - Represents the fee, gas limit and storage limit used when injecting an operation.
+- *OperationFees* - Represents the fee, gas limit and storage limit used when injecting an operation.
-*Wallet* - Represents an address on the blockchain and a set of keys to manage that address.
+- *Wallet* - Represents an address on the blockchain and a set of keys to manage that address.
-*Crypto* - Cryptographic functions.
+- *Crypto* - Cryptographic functions.

-TODO: Describe interaction between these objects and how to exend RPCs and Operations. *In the meantime, check out the class comments on TezosClient.swift*.
+TODO: Describe interaction between these objects and how to exend RPCs and Operations. *In the meantime, check out the class comments on TezosNodeClient.swift*.

 ### Fees